Suboxone Addiction and Abuse Treatments in Toronto, ON

 Have you used Suboxone as part of a replacement therapy to combat opioid addiction?

 If you find yourself battling suboxone addiction, know that you’re not alone.
-At Addiction Rehab Toronto, we understand that suboxone, with the engagement of clients, can be a tool to combat or ween off of current opioid addiction.
+We understand that suboxone, with the engagement of clients, can be a tool to combat or ween off of current opioid addiction.
 But some individuals become reliant on the use of suboxone and seek a drug-free life.
 Our trained clinical team can help you guide through this difficult addiction.

 What is Suboxone?

 Suboxone is prescribed, by a Doctor, for those who are short or long-term opioid users.
 The substitution contains both buprenorphine and naloxone, both helping with the blockage of opioid receptors.
 It is to help with withdrawal symptoms, pain and as a substitution for opioids.
 It is usually prescribed during the withdrawal phase of the initial intake.

 Addiction Rehab Toronto understands the use of suboxone as a painkiller and as a way to treat other opiate addictions.
 Because of this, we gear our program to work with your current methadone addiction, unlike abstinence-based treatment.